-A: We ask that students sign up for the entire quarter (12 weeks during the school year and 8 weeks during the summer), or the remainder of the quarter if it has already begun.
+A: Students are charged for the entire quarter, or the remainder of the quarter if it has already begun.

 A: You must show proof of the family’s monthly net (after tax) income.
 If you are self-employed, you may submit bank statements and your tax return from the previous year.
 The sliding-scale discount is based household monthly net income.
 It will be applied on the date your information is approved.
 Applications are available at both branches, and online.

 A: Any student currently a junior in high school or younger can apply for a full scholarship if the family is receiving a CMC sliding scale discount.
 Students applying for a scholarship should have at least one year of study at CMC and the recommendation of their current CMC teacher.
 Auditions are held each May.